- Table of Contents

 Lack of Flexibility and Adaptability

 The business landscape is dynamic, and transformation plans must be flexible and adaptable.
-Failing to recognise the need for adjustments based on feedback, changing market conditions, or unforeseen challenges can lead to a rigid approach that is ill-suited for the realities of the environment.
+Failing to recognise the need for adjustments based on feedback, changing market conditions, or unforeseen challenges can lead to a rigid approach that is ill-suited to the environment's realities.

 Poorly Defined Goals and Metrics